 - (Optional) For this second cycle, instead of the normal mix, rinse with topical antibiotic described above.
 This will put the antibiotic in direct contact with the infection you just exposed in the first cycle above.
 In my experience, this is a neutron bomb, instantly destroying the exposed sinus infection while leaving buildings standing.

-- Recovery takes several days without the topical antibiotic, or just 1-2 days with it.
+- Recovery takes 3-5 days without the topical antibiotic, or just 1-2 days with it.

 - Buy kimchee, sauerkraut and yogurt.

-- Only works if it is a live culture: kimchee and sauerkraut should be under pressure, and bubble up a little when you open the package.
+- Only works if it is a live culture: when you first open kimchee or sauerkraut, gas should escape, and the contents should bubble up a little.

-- Feed the farm by also eating whatever the bacteria is living on.
+- Feed the farm by also eating whatever the bacteria likes to eat.
 I.e. for kimchee, eat steamed bok choy.
 For sauerkraut, eat steamed cabbage.
 For yogurt, drink milk (organic to make sure it doesn’t have trace antibiotic).

 - Redo the above procedures every time the infection recurs.